Portugal in the Reconquista: Founding of the County of Portugal 868

-During the reign of Alfonso III of Asturias, 157 years after the invasion of the Iberian peninsula by Muslims, the nobleman Vímara Peres seized Porto and its territory, then called Portucale, or Portugal, at a time when the head of royal guard of the Emir of Cordoba had revolted.
-Vímara Peres was granted broad privileges and the territory began to be settled by families belonging to the high nobility, few in number and related to royalty.
+157 years after the invasion of the Iberian peninsula by Muslims, the nobleman Vímara Peres seized Porto and its territory, then called Portucale, or Portugal, at a time when the head of royal guard of the Emir of Cordoba had revolted.
+Acting on orders of Alfonso III, Vímara Peres was granted broad privileges and the territory began to be settled by families belonging to the high nobility, few in number and related to royalty.

 The capture and occupation of territory continued and in 870 Braga was settled and its territory was organized under the personal guidance of Vímara Peres.
-In the same year, São Miguel do Paraíso (Guimarães) was taken over by Lucídio Vimaranes, son of Vimara Peres.
-Still in 870, São Tomé de Negrelos (Santo Tirso) was occupied by Flomarico and his wife Gundila, as well as by Scelemondo with his wife Astragundia.
+In the same year, São Miguel do Paraíso was taken over by Lucídio Vimaranes, son of Vimara Peres.
+Still in 870, São Tomé de Negrelos was occupied by Flomarico and his wife Gundila, as well as by Scelemondo with his wife Astragundia.

 Count Odoário seized Chaves in 872, and from this city the process of capture and resettlement of the mountainous Trás-os-Montes began, first in and around the fertile lands of the Chaves valley.

+From the fortress of Montemor to the mouth of the Vouga, 70 miles.
+This is where the land of Portugal begins, as it is said.
+Portugal is a flourishing country, covered with housing, castles, villages and many tilled fields.
+Many man-at-arms are to be found there, both on foot and on horse, who raid their neighbours who do not belong to their party.